 The Dumpsters.com Difference: We’ll walk you through the dumpster rental process and make you aware of certain local specific regulations including permit requirements.

 2. Debris Type

 Local disposal costs for specific types of waste, including household debris, construction refuse, yard waste and heavy debris, can vary based on the availability of landfills and other facilities that process these materials.
-For this reason, we classify dumpster rentals by the type of debris involved and sometimes the price varies based on the processing costs.
-Here are some examples of common dumpster rental categories and types of materials we generally accept:
+For this reason, we classify box rentals by the type of debris involved and sometimes the price varies based on the processing costs.
+Here are some examples of common dumpster categories and types of materials we generally accept:

 - Residential Dumpster: Household Debris, Furniture, General Trash and Junk

 - Roofing Dumpster: Asphalt and Slate Shingles